How to Build a Running Track for a High School or College?

 The specifications of your track and the level of competitions you plan on holding will also determine the details you will need.
 Relays and hurdles require a complex series of lane markings; and the steeplechase is defined by the water trap between the third and fourth turns.
 Competition-grade tracks also need to have a rail or curb along the inside of the curves to ensure athletes do not step off the track and into the infield during a race.

 Finally, there’s the aesthetic aspect.
-Most tracks are red, but blue tracks are not uncommon across the sport.
+Most running tracks are red, but blue tracks are not uncommon across the sport.
 However, every once in a while you’ll see a track in school colors, whether that’s green, blue, black or gold.
 Aside from visuals, you’ll want to determine how the color of the track will affect the amount of heat it absorbs and releases, and how that will affect the track’s longevity and the athlete experience.

 Running track construction layout and specifications